Brahmi12345/Classification-of-ALL-using-MobileNet-and-EfficientNetB3/README.md

 Evaluate the performance of the models after testing and observe the results using some evolution metrics parameters like Accuracy, Precision, Recall, F1Score, Area Under curve, Accuracy-epoch curve, and Loss-Epoch curve. after evaluating EfficientNetB3 gives better results than MobileNet for the given Dataset.

-# Develop a Graphical User Interface using the efficientNetB3 algorithm.
+# Develop a Graphical User Interface using the MobileNet algorithm.
-Develop a GUI, Where the user uploads the patients microscopic blood image to check whether it contains ALL cancer or not.
+Develop a GUI, Where the user uploads the patient's microscopic blood image to check whether it contains ALL cancer or not.